ibm-cloud-docs/dns-svcs/health-check-events.md

    ```
    {:codeblock}

- - `pool`: An object that represents the orgin pool for which the health check event was generated.
+ - `pool`: An object that represents the origin pool for which the health check event was generated.
 For example:

     ```
     {